Vocations

 Diocese of Boise Office of Vocations

-The Deacon and Lay Ministries Formation program for the Roman Catholic Diocese of Boise provides intellectual, spiritual, human and pastoral formation to those individuals who have been identified by their pastors and parish leadership as having the gifts and the call from God to serve the people of God in Idaho in public ministry.
+The Deacon and Lay Ministries Formation program of the Roman Catholic Diocese of Boise offers comprehensive intellectual, spiritual, human, and pastoral training.
+This program is designed for individuals identified by their pastors and parish leadership as having the gifts and calling from God to serve the people of Idaho in public ministry.

 Vocations to Holy Orders through the Permanent Diaconate